videosdk-live/videosdk-rtc-ios-sdk-example/Pods/MessageKit/README.md

 This structure will allow you to create a layout that suits your needs as you can customize the size, appearance and padding of each.
 If you need something more advanced you can implement a custom cell, which we show how to do in the [Example](https://github.com/MessageKit/MessageKit/tree/master/Example) project.

-### MessageInputBar Structure
+### InputBarAccessoryView Structure

 <p>
   <img src="https://raw.githubusercontent.com/MessageKit/MessageKit/master/Assets/InputBarAccessoryViewLayout.png" title="InputBarAccessoryViewLayout">
 </p>

-The `MessageInputBar`, derrived from [InputBarAccessoryView](https://github.com/nathantannar4/InputBarAccessoryView) is a flexible and robust way of creating any kind of input layout you wish.
-It is self-sizing which means as the user types it will grow to fill available space.
-It is centered around the `middleContentView` which by default holds the `InputTextView`.
-This is surrounded by `InputStackView`'s that will also grow in high based on the needs of their subviews `intrinsicContentSize`.
-See the [Example](https://github.com/MessageKit/MessageKit/tree/master/Example) project for examples on how to taylor the layout for your own needs.
+The `InputBarAccessoryView`, 3rd party dependency from [InputBarAccessoryView](https://github.com/nathantannar4/InputBarAccessoryView) is a flexible and robust way of creating any kind of input layout you wish.
+Check the repo and examples there for more info.

 ### Guides